Information for term January in Legon

 - Optional on-site airport meet-and-greet

-- Orientation - an introduction to Irish culture, your academic program, and the city, plus practical information about living in your host city.
+- Orientation - an introduction to Ghanaian culture, your academic program, and the city, plus practical information about living in your host city.

 - Full-time program leadership and support in your host city